yuliu316316/MSFIN-Fusion/README.md

 This package contains the source code which is associated with the following paper:

-Yu Liu, Lei Wang, Juan Cheng, Xun Chen, "Multi-scale Feature Interactive Network for Multi-focus Image Fusion", submitted to IEEE Transactions on Instrumentation and Measurement, 2021. (under review, second round)
+Yu Liu, Lei Wang, Juan Cheng, Xun Chen, "Multi-scale Feature Interactive Network for Multi-focus Image Fusion", submitted to IEEE Transactions on Instrumentation and Measurement, vol. 70, p.
+5019316, 2021.

 Edited by Yu Liu.

 Usage of this code is free for research purposes only.

-The MSFIN model is learned by pytorch.
-The training code will be released if the paper could be accepted for publication.
+Please refer to the above publication if you use this code.
+Thank you.

 Thank you.